leangjia/blender_docs/manual/modeling/modifiers/generate/multiresolution.rst

 Quality
-   How precisely the vertices are positioned (relatively to their theoretical position), can be lowered to get a better performance when working on heavy meshes.
+   How precisely the vertices are positioned (relatively to their theoretical position), can be lowered to get a better performance when working on high-poly meshes.

 UV Smooth
    How to handle UVs during subdivision.